kdz/ebohub/D_Q1.md

 ### How To Use or Run The Program ###

 The easiest way is to use the [system as currently deployed](ebohub.herokuapp.com) on Heroku, since it is already configured with a PostGres database and with a Twilio account and phone number for the SMS-http gateway.
-Alternately, you can download the code from [github](https://github.com/kdz/ebohub) and follow the installation instructions, but to use the full functionality you will need to configure a Twilio account to point to a publicly visible URL that serves the EboHub web app.
+Alternately, you can download the code from [github](https://github.com/kdz/ebohub) and follow the installation instructions, but to use the full functionality and run all tests you will need to set up a Postgres database and configure a Twilio account to point to a publicly visible URL that serves the EboHub web app.

- Note that aaccess controls are currently disabled to make it easy to
+Note that aaccess controls are currently disabled to make it easy for the public to run demos.
+The home page has a link to reset the database if necessary.

 To use the currently deployed system: